What is the Difference Between Manufacturing Drawings and Engineering Drawings?

 Query: Work with experts

-Both these drawings go hand in hand when it comes to getting the final output.
-In larger offices, there are separate divisions and teams of experts for each of these; since both require different set of skills.
-For instance, at BluEntCAD’s office in Toronto, we have two distinct teams of experts which work on different aspects of a single project to produce the end result.
-On the other hand, the same is not the case with smaller companies since fewer people handle larger drawing works together.
-Hence the proverbial interchange between the terms manufacturing process drawings and engineering drawings.
+Both of these drawings go hand in hand when it comes to getting the final output.
+In larger offices, there are separate divisions and expert teams for each of these; since both require a different set of skills.
+For instance, at BluEntCAD’s office in Toronto, we have two distinct teams of experts who work on different aspects of a single project to produce the end result.
+On the other hand, the case is not the same with smaller companies since fewer people handle big projects with mixed expertise.
+Hence, the proverbial interchange between the terms manufacturing process drawings and engineering drawings.

 Essentially, engineering drawings are technical drawings which define component requirements.
 Engineering drawings and design accurately capture various geometric features of components so that they can be built correctly.
 Engineering drawing is oriented towards describing the shape and size of various installation units, MEP components and other structures which are present on your building plan in detail, rather than mere illustrations on construction documents.
 They also provide information regarding material required, possible variations and other miscellaneous information which is going to assist contractors, suppliers, builders and manufacturers to better understand the project requirements.

-At BluEntCAD, we use a multitude of software to create the perfect set of engineering drawing documents.
+At BluEntCAD , we use a multitude of software to create the perfect set of engineering drawing documents.
 Our experts have the ability to create engineering drawings SolidWorks, drawings in AutoCAD as well as Building Information Modeling (BIM).
-If you’re looking for engineering drawings for residential buildings or for any commercial or industrial project, BluEntCAD is your trusted partner.
+If you’re looking for the engineering drawings for residential buildings or for any commercial or industrial project, BluEntCAD is your trusted partner.

 Contact us to find out how we can help you out!

-Usually more complicated than manufacturing drawings, engineering drawings comprise of extensive detailing of how components go individually as well as part of the whole project.
-Design and electronics are handled by engineers and the mechanical functions including fit and form are usually tended to by the mechanics.
+Usually more complicated than manufacturing drawings, engineering drawings comprise on extensive detailing of how components go individually as well as part of the whole project.
+Design and electronics are handled by engineers and the mechanical functions (including fit and form) are usually tended to by the mechanics.

 In general, engineering drawings include the following components: